 5. Reactive energy exports in kVAh

-6. Total reactive energy through the meter= import+export in kVAh
+6. Imports + exports or total reactive energy through the meter in kVAh

 Caution: